korAPUcard/mcrssmod/README.md

 -----

 ### Description
 This MOD will add more realistic survival element and features.

-#### ATTENTION: This project is volatile.
-Therefore, there is a possibility that development will be delayed too long or terminated forever at any time if no any updates.
+Basically when using this mod with other technology mods, you can make a automation systems for more convenient survival.

 **It's still in development.**